1)

 2.

-Moshav Zekenim: The current Pasuk refers to the Resha'im would grind it, pound it and cook it - which explains why a man went to collect wood on Shabbos, in order to cook, whereas the previous Pasuk is referring to the Tzadikim, who ate it as it was.
+Moshav Zekenim: The current Pasuk refers to the Resha'im who had to grind it, pound it and cook it - which explains why a man went to collect wood on Shabbos, in order to cook, whereas the previous Pasuk is referring to the Tzadikim, who ate it as it was.;

 3)